Cubs vs. Diamondbacks Player Props Betting Odds

 Hoerner Stats

-- Hoerner enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .273 with a double and a walk.
+- Hoerner brings a three-game streak with at least one hit into this one.
+During his last five outings he is hitting .318 with two doubles and a walk.

 Hoerner Recent Games